-SaaS Metrics Dashboard: How to Track What Actually Matters
+SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

-You’re tracking your metrics.
+You are tracking your metrics.
 You have the numbers.
 MRR, churn, LTV, CAC.

 Now where do you put them?